edoburu/django-any-urlfield/README.rst

 This addresses is a common challenge in CMS interfaces;
 where providing a ``URLField`` makes it hard to enter internal URLs, while providing a ``ModelChoiceField`` makes it too inflexible.
+This package provides the both of both worlds.

 Relevant public classes: